szagoruyko/cvpr15deepcompare/README.md

 -----
 This package allows researches to apply the described networks to match image patches and extract corresponding patches.

 We tried to make the code as easy to use as possible.
-The original models were trained with Torch ( http://torch.ch ) and we release the models in Torch7 format, and in addition to that we have C++ bindings which do not require Torch installation.
-Thus we provide example code how to use the models in MATLAB and with OpenCV http://opencv.org
+The original models were trained with Torch ( http://torch.ch ) and we release them in Torch7 and binary formats with C++ bindings which do not require Torch installation.
+Thus we provide example code how to use the models in Torch, MATLAB and with OpenCV http://opencv.org

 CREDITS, LICENSE, CITATION
 -----